-Mr Ward, Mrs Mucha and Mrs Giddens are our teachers.
+Mr Ward, Mrs Gubric and Mrs Giddens are our teachers.

 Welcome to our class page!
 We are really looking forward to a year of new challenges, hard work and lots of fun.
 Please check this page regularly to keep up-to-date with what we have been learning in class and for class newsletters.

 Greek Toga Party - Thursday 21st June 2018